aicarras/Subjectivity-Classifier-/README.md

 - cd into src and type python3 main.py

-- If you want to run the pretrained model please move the SVM10000POS.joblib into the src folder that was uploaded on the student portal.
-Also, set the respective argument in the parser script (i.e. --load_model) to True.
+- If you want to run the pretrained SVM model please use the SVM10000POS.joblib.
+To do so set the respective argument in the parser script (i.e. --load_model) to True.

 Let me know if you require any further information or if you want to expand on the project.